-The total net assets of the Fund (excluding cash) at 31st March 2022 was £2,375m.
-Total contributions for the year from members and employees together with transfers into the Fund were around £92m, with benefits and other payments to members about £88m.
-Total management expenses paid by the Fund was about £26m, with an increase in the Funds market value and income of about £261m.
-The Fund continues to transition assets to WPP with the intention of saving costs and improving returns on investments, and this will continue in 2022/23.
+The total net assets of the Fund (excluding cash) at 31st March 2022 was £2,376m.
+Total contributions for the year from members and employees together with transfers into the Fund were £92m, with benefits and other payments to members £88m.
+Total management expenses paid by the Fund were £26m, with an increase in the Funds market value and income of £263m.
+The Fund continues to transition assets to the Wales Pension Partnership with the intention of saving costs and improving returns on investments, and this will continue in 2022/23.